-A snapshot of this period of cultural transmission is captured by the Dunhuang manuscripts.2 These manuscripts were discovered in Western China in the early 20th century and contain Buddhist, Nestorian Christian, Daoist, and Manichaean texts.
-Collected from the 4th to 11th centuries, these texts are written in Chinese, Sogdian, Hebrew, Old Uyghur, Khotanese, and Sanskrit.
+A snapshot of this period of cultural transmission is captured by the Dunhuang manuscripts.
+These manuscripts were discovered in Western China in the early 20th century are are a treasure-trove of religious literature.
+Although they’re mostly Buddhist texts, there are also Nestorian Christian, Daoist, and Manichaean manuscripts.
+Collected from the 4th to 11th centuries, these texts are written in Chinese, Sogdian (image below), Hebrew, Old Uyghur, Khotanese, and Sanskrit.

 In order to understand the text, Kukai traveled to China to learn Sanskrit.
 On his return to Japan several years later, he brought with him the Siddham abugida.
 Kukai decided that Japanese should be written with a phonetic system instead of Chinese characters.
 Japanese folklore says that Kukai invented kana under the influence of Siddham to achieve this goal.